noroutine/tobacco-bootstrap/README.md

 There is some dozen of other smaller and less important stuff that you find adding to any new project all the time, because it's useful or just convenient.

 * serialize model objects to JSON right in your JSP with special tag, allows to easily bootstrap Backbone models
+* automatic compression and aggregation of JS and CSS
 * [common.js](https://github.com/noroutine/tobacco-demo/blob/master/tobacco-demo-webapp/src/main/webapp/js/common.js) adds UUID and Base64 support among other things
 * [ResourceController](https://github.com/noroutine/tobacco-demo/blob/master/tobacco-demo-webapp/src/main/java/me/noroutine/ResourcesController.java) automatically exposes your i18n resources to JS so you can reuse them
 * [@IfNoneMatch](https://github.com/noroutine/tobacco-demo/blob/master/tobacco-demo-webapp/src/main/java/me/noroutine/cache/IfNoneMatch.java) annotation lets you make your responses cacheable by browser